General Questions

 Learn more about our student insurance plan.

-Has something changed about how University Health Services bills for services and supplies?
+Does University Health Services bill insurance for services and supplies?

-How much will it cost to be seen at health services?
+How much will it cost to be seen at University Health Services?

-Do I need to do anthing if I want health services to bill my health insurance plan?
+Do I need to do anything if I want health services to bill my health insurance plan?

-If health services bills my insurance, will I have to pay any portion of the bill?
+If University Health Services bills my insurance, will I have to pay any portion of the bill?

 Your plan may require you to pay a deductible, co-pay and/or co-insurance.
 It is important that you understand how these will apply to each service and supply you receive.
 You must contact your health insurance plan directly to find out how your plan will work at University Health Services.